 - Lost wages and other benefits

-No two lives are the same.
+No two cases are the same.
 As such, different cases will warrant different levels of compensation.

 For example, if the deceased party was the sole source of income for you and your children, you may be eligible for more compensation than someone who only supported themselves financially.

-We Will Determine What Constitutes a Fair Settlement Offer
+We Can Determine What Constitutes a Fair Settlement Offer

-Assessing how much you can recover for your losses requires a thorough investigation.
-This typically involves working with experts who can provide testimony to support your case, such as:
+However, assessing how much you can recover for your losses requires a thorough investigation.
+This typically involves collecting evidence and working with experts who can provide testimony to support your wrongful death claim’s value, such as:

 - Accident investigators